This is Easy Plantain Frittata Recipe; the best way ever.

 Crack the eggs into a clean bowl and whisk gently.
 Add a pinch of salt.
 Then pour in the sautéed vegetables and mix well.
 This step ensures your frittata is evenly flavored and colorful throughout.

-Step 5: Combine and Cook
+Step 5: Combine and Cook the Quick Plantain Frittata.

 Now, grease your baking dish or non-stick pan with a bit of oil.
 Arrange the fried plantains neatly in layers.
 Pour the egg and vegetable mixture evenly over the top.